 There are actually a lot of parts to the app itself.
 Take a good look at some of the screenshots included as this will often give more information than I can just from writing about it.

 Initial setup is smooth and painless with nice on screen instructions on how to get started.

 The app is well thought out and works reasonably well and I did not experience any crashing or stalling in the app.
-I can’t help but compare the Sonicare app to that of Oral-B’s for their connected toothbrush, there is a lot of similarity.
+I can’t help but compare the Sonicare app to that of Oral-B’s for their connected toothbrush, there are a lot of similarities.

 To actually begin logging the clean and see your progress on screen you need to launch the app before you begin your clean.
 Turning the brush on and having your phone close by is not enough.